-South Africa's parliament delays Zuma's speech after his own party considers asking him to step down
+South Africa's parliament delays Zuma's speech

 "The ANC is in complete turmoil and being held to ransom by Jacob Zuma," the Democratic Alliance said in a statement.
 It said SONA "cannot be reduced to a public relations exercise for a man on the precipice of impeachment and possible jail time."

-The DA said it had written to parliamentary speaker Baleka Mbete "to ensure that our impeachment motion, tabled last year, is urgently placed back on the order paper and the rules governing the impeachment process are finalized this week."
+The DA said it had written to Parliamentary speaker Baleka Mbete "to ensure that our impeachment motion, tabled last year, is urgently placed back on the order paper and the rules governing the impeachment process are finalized this week."

-The opposition party called for a special sitting of parliament next week to elect a new president.
+The opposition party called for a special sitting of Parliament next week to elect a new president.

 Corruption allegations